-If you would like to chat about how to get started with the nyckelharpa or indeed the violin, would like lessons, or are interested in a workshop situation, please get in touch with me; I am always happy to help!
+If you would like to chat about how to get started on the violin,viola, or nyckelharpa, would like lessons, or are interested in a workshop situation, please get in touch with me; I am always happy to help!

 Classical Training is pretty rigorous, and like many other disciplines it does take blood sweat and tears!
 Over my career as a violinist I have found that I can apply this training to other genres of music, including playing the nyckelharpa!